lit/lit-element/docs/_guide/styles.md

 {% include project.html folder="style/nestedcss" openFile="my-element.js" %}

+This restriction exists to protect applications from security vulnerabilities whereby malicious styles, or even malicious code, can be injected from untrusted sources such as URL parameters or database values.

-However, if you want to use expressions to add a non-literal to a `css` literal, you must wrap the non-literal with the `unsafeCSS` function.
-For example:
+If you must use an expression in a `css` literal that is not itself a `css` literal, **and** you are confident that the expression is from a fully trusted source such as a constant defined in your own code, then you can wrap the expression with the `unsafeCSS` function:

 ```js
 {% include projects/style/unsafecss/my-element.js %}